tylemonsanderson/data-science-ai-python-course/README.md

 - Each notebook builds on the previous one
 - Concepts are introduced when you need them
 - No overwhelming theory dumps
-- Solid foundation that won't crumble with advanced topics

 ## Course Structure